Isaac Paredes Player Props: Rays vs. Athletics

 Isaac Paredes At The Plate

-- Looking at the 58 games he has played this season, he's hit a long ball in nine of them (15.5%), and in 5% of his trips to the dish.
+- Looking at the 59 games he has played this season, he's hit a long ball in nine of them (15.3%), and in 4.9% of his trips to the plate.

-- In 39.7% of his games this year, Paredes has driven in at least one run.
-In seven of those games (12.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- Paredes has an RBI in 23 of 59 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.